 The net loss for the period that ended Aug.
 30 was $243 million, or 24 cents a share, compared with a loss of $135 million, or 14 cents, a year earlier, the Boise, Idaho-based company said today in a filing.
 Revenue fell 8.3 percent to $1.96 billion.
-Analysts on average estimated (MU) a loss of 23 cents on sales of $2.11 billion, based on data compiled by Bloomberg.
+Analysts on average estimated (MU:US) a loss of 23 cents on sales of $2.11 billion, based on data compiled by Bloomberg.

 Shrinking demand for PCs sent sales of dynamic random access memory, or DRAM, down 9 percent in the quarter, Micron said.
 Weak demand for parts is a bad sign, especially in the period before the holiday season and ahead of an updated version of Microsoft Corp.’s Windows, which traditionally has stoked shipments, said Alex Gauna, an analyst at JMP Securities LLC.

 “It’s concerning, not just for Micron, but for anyone that’s touching it,” Gauna said.
 “What’s really concerning is the lack of uptick around Windows 8.”

 Micron also makes so-called Nand flash memory, chips used to store data in smartphones, which declined in price by an average of 5 percent, the company said.

 Micron shares slipped to $5.95 after the report.
 They had risen (MU:US)1.3 percent to $6.02 at the close in New York.
 The stock has lost 4.4 percent this year.